What is Hyperpigmentation

 - The concentrations of melanocytes, which are responsible for producing melanin within skin, become very high

 - Hyperactivation of melanocytes

 - UV Exposure/ Generalised Dullness of Skin: This type of hyperpigmentation is caused by normal UVB sun exposure however it’s not much noticeable in the spots form.
 It appears in the form of general skin dullness on the entire face.
-The skin tone of the face becomes dull and dark as compared to the other parts of body.
+The skin tone of the face becomes dull and dark as compared to the other parts of the body.
 Many women conceal this facial dullness by making use of concealers and facial foundations which helps to brighten up skin tone.

 - Melasma: hormonal imbalance is usually responsible for this kind of hyperpigmentation.
-It is commonly caused due to thyroid dysfunction, hormone replacement therapy, pregnancy related melasma & hyperpigmentation.
+It is commonly caused due to thyroid dysfunction, hormone replacement therapy, pregnancy-related melasma & hyperpigmentation.

 - Skin picking

 - Medications like antibiotics, hormones, and anti-seizure medications.